-Geo object: Attributes: Swept area (SWPARE) (A) DRVAL1 - swept depth QUASOU SOUACC TECSOU - 6 - swept by wire-drag 8 - swept by vertical acoustic system 13 - swept by side scan sonar If encoded, the value of TECSOU must be one of the above VERDAT INFORM - latest date of sweeping (e.g. Swept in 1998 ) NINFOM
+Geo object: Swept area (SWPARE) (A) Attributes: DRVAL1 - swept depth.
+QUASOU SOUACC TECSOU - 6 - swept by wire-drag.
+8 - swept by vertical acoustic system.
+13 - swept by side scan sonar.
+If encoded, the value of TECSOU must be one of the above.
+VERDAT INFORM NINFOM SORDAT - date of sweeping.